 As you can read in this article, there were people claiming that September 23, 2017, will be the day that the world will end, when the planet Nibiru will clash with earth, leaving us all without life.
 September 23 happens to be 33 days after the solar eclipse, which contributes much to its symbolism.
 David Meade, the self-claimed Christian numerologist, said that all of this point to that day that was prophesied in the Book of Revelation.

-A publication also uploaded a video on YouTube claiming that the event will coincide with the Rapture, which according to millenarian theology, is the transporting of believers to heaven at the Second Coming of Christ.
+A publication also uploaded a video on YouTube claiming that the event will coincide with the Rapture, which, according to millenarian theology, is transporting believers to heaven at the Second Coming of Christ.

 “The world is not ending, but the world as we know it is ending,” he said, adding later: “A major part of the world will not be the same the beginning of October.”

-It was further stated in that article that “Meade’s prediction has been dismissed as a hoax not only by NASA scientists, but also by people of faith.”
-The publication that posted the video about the Rapture edited its title and added the words “(Date Setting A Sign, NOT The Rapture)”.
+In that article, it was further stated that “Meade’s prediction has been dismissed as a hoax not only by NASA scientists but also by people of faith.”
+The publication that posted the video about the Rapture edited its title and added the words “(Date Setting A Sign, NOT The Rapture).”

-Well, we are still here and the world did not end.
+Well, we are still here, and the world did not end.
 Contrary to what is expected from the prophecies in the Book of Revelation, the signs were not visible to all.
-If you’re a Bible junkie, just remember that is said that “But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”
+If you’re a Bible junkie, remember that it is said that “But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”
 Mark 13:32